turingschool/career-development-curriculum-site/module-1-prework/index.md

 3. As you start at Turing, what are your biggest questions or concerns about interviewing?

 ### Materials
-Please choose 1 of the activities below to complete:
+It's important for the team to know about each student's level of experience with job search-related materials.
+Please prepare responses to these questions to submit in the prework survey:

-*
+1. Do you have a LinkedIn profile?
+If so, how do you currently use it?
+How frequently do you use it?

-How comfortable are you with writing a cover letter for a position?
+2. Have you created a resume before?
+If so, how confident have you felt about your resume's effectiveness previously?
+What questions or concerns do you have about writing a technical resume?
-Do you have a LinkedIn profile?
-How frequently have you used it?
+3. Have you written a cover letter for a job posting before?
+If so, how confident have you felt about your cover letters' effectiveness previously?
+What questions or concerns do you have about writing cover letters?

 ### Job Search Strategies
 Please prepare responses to these questions to submit in the prework survey: